 The start date for task 2, Contact vendor partners for pricing is unchanged because these tasks have been manually scheduled.

-Use automatic scheduling if you want Microsoft Project to calculate start dates for each task based on the dependencies, task durations, selected calendars, and availability of resources assigned to other tasks in the project.
+Use automatic scheduling if you want Microsoft Project to calculate start dates for each task based on the dependencies, task durations, assigned calendars, and the availability of resources assigned to other tasks in the project.

-Automatically scheduled tasks may be rescheduled if you change a predecessor task’s start date, finish date, or duration.
+Auto scheduled tasks will be rescheduled automatically if you change a predecessor’s start date, finish date, or duration.
 Auto scheduled tasks leverage Microsoft Project’s scheduling engine and provide greater convenience when updating your project plan.

 Let’s look at another example.